 The majority of the review copies of finished books I receive (unless I love a book so very much I have to keep it) are passed on to my local public library.
-Middle grade ARCs are passed on to my son's friends, and the bulk of the YA arcs end up as summer reading prizes at the library.
+Many books end up in Little Free Libraries in Providence, some Middle grade ARCs are passed on to my son's friends, and the bulk of the YA ARCs end up as summer reading prizes at the library.

 Feel free to contact me at firstname.lastname@example.org.